 We believe in making your every journey the experience of a lifetime!

-We offer our services to work with you to find the ideal journey to suit you, whether it be an African safari, worldwide cruise, tour to India, train journey or a simple air ticket.
+We offer our services to work with you to find the ideal journey to suit you, whether it be an African safari, Antarctic cruise, tiger tracking in India or a culinary journey aboard the Venice Simplon-Orient-Express.

-Our dedicated team of travel consultants who are experienced and passionate about travel.
-Our consultants have traveled extensively themselves and are well equipped to provide personal advice on traveling to foreign countries.
+We are experienced and passionate about travel, having travelled extensively ourselves and are well equipped to provide personal advice on travelling to foreign countries.

 Journeys Worldwide has a passion for Elephants and want to ensure their survival.
 There are currently about 400,000 to 500,000 elephants in the wild in Africa and 20,000 to 40,000 in the wild in Asia.